Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Space shuttle Columbia destroyed".</h2 head><h3 quote align='center'>"On this day in 2003, while returning to Earth from an orbital mission, the U.S. space shuttle Columbia broke up catastrophically at an altitude of about 40 miles (60 km) over Texas, killing all seven crew members.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Ban on African National Congress lifted".</h2 head><h3 quote align='center'>"On this day in 1990, South African President F.W. de Klerk lifted the 30-year ban on the African National Congress, resulting in the release from prison of Nelson Mandela and marking the beginning of the end of apartheid.".</h3 quote></h3 OTD